 - 1. Long Term Health Care Plan (this should be used for all children with medical needs such as Epilepsy & Diabetes) - 2.
 Asthma Care Plan- (This should be used for any children who have Asthma and require an inhaler) 2.a Guidance on how to administer an Asthma pump. - 3.
 Allergy Action Plan Adrenaline Auto Injectors (one for each of the AAI) (This should be used for all children who have severe allergies which require the use of an AAI) - 4.
 Mild/Moderate Allergies Action Plan - 5.
+Administering Medication in School - 8- Policy for Supporting children with Medical Needs and Administering Medicines in School

-Administering Medication in School - 6.
-Short Term Health Care Plan
+6. Short Term Health Care Plan